 Presented within DamFailures.org are links to individual case studies and 'lessons learned' pages that summarize historical dam incidents and failures and the valuable information gleaned from them.
 Each page contains background and description, photographs, videos, best practices, and other resources related to the case study or lessons learned being addressed.
 The content of this website encompasses a range of failure modes, dam types, and dam safety topics, including best practices regarding engineering and design practices, human factors, emergency planning and response, operation and maintenance, and regulatory issues.

-The site now has over 100 studies, including nearly 70 case studies and 40 lessons learned!
+The site now has over 100 studies, including more than 70 case studies and 40 lessons learned!

 Thank you to all the contributors, the ASDSO Dam Failures and Incidents Committee, and the FEMA National Dam Safety Program, which provides research funding.